What's the difference between stress and burnout?

 When stressed there is a sense of urgency and panic.
 Over time this can become anxiety and lead to physical health problems.

 When burned out there’s a sense of helplessness and hopelessness.
-In time this can lead to depression.
+In time this may lead to depression.

 You’re often overly emotional when stressed.
 You may feel tearful, short-tempered, worried and/or agitated.